 If you’re not familiar with Jehovah’s Witnesses, you may not realize the magnitude and weight of this occurrence alone.
-The governing body of Jehovah’s Witnesses are their ultimate authority, seen as having direct guidance from Jehovah himself, are responsible for all the rules and policies of Jehovah’s Witnesses along with their doctrines and teachings, and are above anyone and everyone else in the religion.
+The governing body of Jehovah’s Witnesses are their ultimate authority, seen as having direct guidance from Jehovah himself, are responsible for all the rules and policies of Jehovah’s Witnesses, along with their doctrines and teachings, and are above anyone and everyone else in the religion.

 “How reassuring to know that Jesus Christ provides leadership to his disciples today through the Governing Body, the holy spirit, and the angels!”
+(March 15, 2002, Watchtower)

 The governing body of Jehovah’s Witnesses also typically feel that they are beyond questioning; Gerrit Losch, another member of the body, refused to appear when summoned for a court case in California, which then resulted in the Watchtower losing a $13.5 million summary judgment against them.
 You can read the press release about the case and the judgment here: Zalkin Law Firm Press Release.

-Having someone like Geoffrey Jackson leave the comfortable surroundings of the headquarters of Jehovah’s Witnesses and all the minions therein, sit under the accusatory lights of such an inquiry, and dare to be questioned by lowly non-JW people, is of great importance to many former Witnesses.
+Having someone like Geoffrey Jackson leave the comfortable surroundings of the headquarters of Jehovah’s Witnesses and all the minions therein, sit under the accusatory lights of such an Inquiry, and dare to be questioned by lowly non-JW people, is of great importance to many former Witnesses.
 All of us have wanted to see these men be made to answer for their horrific, traumatizing policies that continuously victimize all their members, women and children especially.

-That fear was set aside when just a half hour into his inquiry, Barrister Stewart did something to Mister Jackson that was so amazing, it made me realize that I could rest easily; we were in good hands.
+That fear was set aside when, just a half hour into his inquiry, Barrister Stewart did something to Mister Jackson that was so amazing, it made me realize that I could rest easily; we were in good hands.

 He turned his back on him.

 However, his manner was so nonchalant and disinterested that Mister Jackson actually stopped and asked if Barrister Stewart could hear him, probably thinking they had lost the connection.
 Barrister Stewart didn’t even turn around or look up as he responded very nonchalantly that yes, he could hear him and yes, Mister Jackson could “carry on.”
 Obviously he was less than impressed with what the man had to say.

 Stewart has a BCL or advanced law degree from the world-renowned Oxford University.
 According to the website TransLegal, “As a Master’s-level qualification, the BCL degree is one of the world’s most prestigious … Only those with first-rate grades are admitted.”
-He is a Rhodes Scholar, meaning he received one of the most exclusive and coveted scholarships in the world to attend Oxford; in 1992, when he would have received the scholarship, there were only 94 recipients worldwide and only 10 from his home country of South Africa.
-He has several professional memberships and has been recognized by his legal peers, and is licensed to practice law in both South Africa and all of Australia and its territories.
+Stewart is a Rhodes Scholar, meaning he received one of the most exclusive and coveted scholarships in the world to attend Oxford; in 1992, when he would have received the scholarship, there were only 94 recipients worldwide, and only 10 from his home country of South Africa.
+Stewart has several professional memberships and has been recognized by his legal peers, and is licensed to practice law in both South Africa and all of Australia and its territories.

 Mister Jackson?
 He dropped out of school at 15 to preach.

 Academic achievements aside, no doubt Barrister Stewart was not impressed by the disrespect he was given by Mister Jackson.
 When first referencing a scripture he was going to look up and read, Mister Jackson noted the book and chapter and then said, a bit condescendingly, “Now, Mister Stewart, perhaps I could give you the page number to make it a little quicker,” to which Barrister Stewart replied, “I’m on it already, Mister Jackson.”

-The lack of concern for victims shown by the elders the Commission questioned, who had made young ladies sit in front of their abusers and recount obscene details of their sexual assaults to them and to three male friends of their abusers, with no protection or support offered, is not impressive.
+The lack of concern for victims shown by the elders the Commission questioned, who had made young ladies sit in front of their abusers and recount obscene details of their sexual assaults to them, and to male friends of their abusers, with no protection or support offered, is not impressive.